Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Massive-STEPS Dataset

 \subsection{Description and Addressing Literature Gaps}

-\textbf{Massive Semantic Trajectories for Understanding POI Check-ins (Massive-STEPS) dataset} is a city-level POI check-in dataset derived from Semantic Trails \cite{monti2018semantic}, comprising user check-in trajectories from 12 cities: Beijing, Istanbul, Jakarta, Kuwait City, Melbourne, Moscow, New York, Petaling Jaya, São Paulo, Shanghai, Sydney, and Tokyo.
+\textbf{Massive-STEPS is a city-level POI check-in dataset} consisting of real-world, user check-in trajectories from 15 cities: Bandung, Beijing, Istanbul, Jakarta, Kuwait City, Melbourne, Moscow, New York, Palembang, Petaling Jaya, São Paulo, Shanghai, Sydney, Tangerang, and Tokyo.
 It features anonymized POI check-ins enriched with geographical metadata to support spatiotemporal and sequential modeling tasks.
 City-level statistics, along with comparisons to existing datasets, are presented in Table~\ref{tab:semantic-stats}.
-Fig.~\ref{fig:world-map} shows a world map highlighting the locations of all cities included in the Massive-STEPS dataset.
 Table~\ref{tab:data-fields} shows the available fields in the dataset and provides an example for each field.
+Fig.~\ref{fig:world-map} shows a world map highlighting the cities included in the dataset.

-\textbf{Massive-STEPS offers a more comprehensive and diverse representation of urban mobility} compared to typical POI check-in datasets.
+\textbf{Massive-STEPS offers a more comprehensive representation of urban mobility} compared to typical POI check-in datasets.
 As shown in Table~\ref{tab:semantic-stats}, datasets like FSQ-NYC and FSQ-TKY \cite{yang2014modeling} contain fewer than 10,000 candidate POI locations.
 In contrast, cities in Massive-STEPS cover significantly more POIs: Massive-STEPS New York has over 49,000 POIs, while Massive-STEPS Jakarta exceeds 76,000.
 Massive-STEPS Istanbul, one of the largest subsets, features a large user base of 23,700, offering a broad range of user behaviors.
 Although some Massive-STEPS subsets are smaller than their FSQ counterparts (e.g., Tokyo), we attribute this to the strict filtering procedures applied by STD to remove erroneous entries, as explained in Section \ref{sec:existing-datasets}.
-This scale introduces additional computational challenges.
-Models that rely on dense POI-to-POI adjacency matrices, for instance, may require more efficient implementations to avoid excessive memory consumption.
+Analysis of the dataset reveals a long-tailed distribution in both trajectory length (Fig.~\ref{fig:trail-length-distribution}) and user activity (Fig.~\ref{fig:user-activity-distribution}).
+Most users exhibit cold-start behavior, contributing only a few short trajectories per outing.
+This prevalence of short and sparse trajectories underscores the necessity for models capable of learning and generalizing effectively from limited sequential data.